What Does The Bible Say About Eating Pork – Separating Fact From Fiction

 Might seem kinda random to us, but for the Israelites, it was a big deal, like part of who they were.

-See also What Does The Bible Say About Being Equally Yoked - A Guide To Lasting Love
+See also What Does The Bible Say About Old Age - Advice For The Golden Years

 By stickin’ to these food rules, they stayed pure and stood out from other groups.